Frederick II, Holy Roman Emperor: Significance and legacy

 20th-century treatments of Frederick vary from the sober (Wolfgang Stürner) to the dramatic (Ernst Kantorowicz).
 However, all agree on Frederick II's significance as Holy Roman Emperor and as a forerunner, perhaps, for succeeding generations of a conception of the "modern" state emancipated from papal claims of supremacy.
 Thomas Curtis Van Cleve's 1972 The Emperor Frederick II of Hohenstaufen, Immutator Mundi acknowledges the emperor's genius, as a ruler, lawgiver and scientist, and also as an extraordinary figure.
 For Van Cleve, Frederick has "no counterpart nor near counterpart in history."
 In this way, even leaving aside his cultural influence or intellectual sophistication, Frederick II can perhaps be seen as a pivot point between the Middle Ages and the Renaissance.
 The modern approach to Frederick II tends to be focused on the continuity between Frederick and his predecessors as Kings of Sicily and Holy Roman Emperors, and the similarities between him and other thirteenth-century monarchs.
 David Abulafia, in his biography subtitled "A Medieval Emperor", argues that Frederick's reputation as an enlightened figure ahead of his time is undeserved, and that Frederick was mostly a conventionally Christian monarch who sought to rule in a conventional medieval manner.
-Nevertheless, Frederick II still commands a lasting popular reputation as a polyhedral monarch who transcended his time.
-Even today, the general memory of Frederick is of a personality of astonishing breadth and ability: a polymath and polyglot, statesman and lawgiver, poet, mathematician, and naturalist; a brilliant proto-enlightened despot and consummate politician at the head of a sophisticated state, surrounded by his vibrant court which seemed to presage the Renaissance.
+For Abulafia, Frederick was fundamentally a shrewd and relatively cautious conservative rather than the bold, ingenious visionary common historiography has perhaps tended to mythologize him as.
+Nevertheless, more recent sober treatments notwithstanding, Frederick II still commands a lasting popular reputation as a polyhedral monarch who transcended his time.
+Indeed, despite the innate controversy of his life and reign, his overall reputation points to the success of emperor's personal image-making, and some historians have pointed to Frederick's part as a conscious driving force behind his own mythology.
+All in all, however, the general memory of the emperor is that of a figure of astonishing breadth and ability: a polymath and polyglot, statesman and lawgiver, poet, mathematician, and naturalist; a brilliant autocrat the head of a sophisticated state, surrounded by his magnificent court which seemed to presage the Renaissance.

-Lansing and English, two British historians, argue that medieval Palermo has been overlooked in favour of Paris and London:
+In this vein, Carol Lansing and Edward English, two British historians, argue that medieval Palermo has been overlooked in favour of Paris and London: